Niko-Group/paper_writing_info/README.md

 - In general everything in the paper should be clearly explained.
 If something looks difficult to comprehend then you might need to revise it.
 - Polish, proofread, repeat.
 Read the paper again and again..
 - Ask your colleagues for feedback.
+- Make sure you have checked regardin any extra requirements (e.g. ethics statement)

 ## Improving your Writing